What is 'Snowboarding Big Air?' We'll find out at PyeongChang 2018

-The 2018 Winter Olympics in South Korea will begin just a year from this week.
+The 2018 Winter Olympics in South Korea will begin just a year from today.

 It will feature events many of us have never heard of before, let alone seen.